gtsagkatakis/ADAX-datathon/README.md

 The [ADAX_datathon_classification.ipynb](https://github.com/gtsagkatakis/ADAX-datathon/blob/main/ADAX_datathon_classification.ipynb) is jupyter notebook provides an easy-to-follow example for analyzing the data as a classification problem.

+Specifically, the code demonstrates the design and training of a 1-dimensional Convolutional Neural Network.
+Input: spectroscopic profile (SED)
+Output: label indicating estimated redshift (rounded)

 Use the "open on Colab" to execute the code online.

 ## More details